kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+This feature does not change the functionality of kube-proxy or other Kubernetes components if the API server or etcd is unavailable.
+Kube-proxy would retain the existing behavior if the API server or etcd is unavailable, which would result in new Pod and Service endpoints not routing correctly on the nodes.

 ###### What are other known failure modes?

 <!--